 | Outdated firmware/app | Check for updates from the manufacturer. |

-Addressing these Wi-Fi issues will enhance your experience connecting to the dash.
-Maintaining app permissions is also essential, as they can impact the functionality of your dash cam.
+Checking these Wi-Fi issues first will solve most connection problems.
+Maintaining app permissions is also important, as they can impact the functionality of your dash cam.

 App Permission Problems

-App permissions play an essential role in guaranteeing your dash cam app functions correctly, as it requires access to various features like Local Network, Photos, Cellular Data, Location, and Bluetooth.
+App permissions play an important role in making sure your dash cam app functions correctly, as it requires access to various features like Local Network, Photos, Cellular Data, Location, and Bluetooth.
 Failing to grant these permissions can lead to frustrating connectivity issues.
 Here’s what to check:

 - Verify that you’ve allowed access to Local Network and Bluetooth.